CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/INSTALL.md

 ];
 ```

-:100: Final Result should look like this
+:recycle: Final Result should look like this

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';